salvillalon45/Search-Engine/README.md

 - We created an inverted index based on the corpus given to us.
 The corpus consisted of pages from the Information & Computer Sciences Domain.
 The given corpus included 37, 497 URLS organized into 75 folders each folder had 500 files where each file had HTML content.
 We decided to use MongoDB to store our inverted index

 ## Component 2: Search and Retrieve
-- Once we created the inverted index, we need to prompt the user for a query where the program will look up the index, perform som calculations and give out the ranked list of pages that are relevant for the query
+- Once we created the inverted index, we need to prompt the user for a query where the program will look up the index, perform some calculations and give out the ranked list of pages that are relevant for the query
 - There was extra credit for this project.
 To get extra credit we needed to make graphical user interface or web interface for it.
 We were not able to complete it, but this Win7ter 2018 break I decided to continue the project by creating a Web Application for it </li>

 ## Component 3: Ranking